stevepolitodesign/rails-react-example/README.md

 # Rails React Example

-An example application build with Rails and React
+An example application built with Rails and React

 ## Local Build